Understanding the drivers of employee engagement

 This is where your company's core values come into play.
 Emphasizing your values and mission statement, making it a part of your employees’ daily lives, is the key to energizing performance and giving your team something to work for, rather than someone.
 A clear and strong message leads to a strong and focused work ethic, creating an environment where employees become followers rather than simply 'workers'.

 Attracting talent isn't just a case of flaunting one's mission statement, either, and according to a recent Forbes article, “the goal now is to create jobs that are not just satisfying, but meaningful.”
 It's here that we hit on our second theme: meaning.

 Purpose and meaning are, for the most part, inexplicably entwined when addressing issues of employee engagement, but if the purpose can be broadly defined as a set of principles that your employees can get behind, then meaning is the why to the former what.
 In short: meaning is why we do what we do.

 With this in mind, the same Forbes article notes that business is on the cusp of a paradigm shift: organizations will be developing roles and structures based on the focal point of the employee, and not the employer.
 If implemented correctly, this may go some way towards instilling a sense of purpose in our employees.

 Role Clarity and Autonomy

 Whatever you do, wherever you go, you want to feel like what you do matters.
 That you have agency.
-That you’re able to act in a meaningful way in order to effect an outcome.
-Same goes for your employees, every day of their lives.
+That you're able to act in a meaningful way in order to effect an outcome.
+The same goes for your employees, every day of their lives.

 Employee engagement is reliant upon your team member's feeling that whatever the task, they have the capacity to effect change.
 In order to achieve this, employee views should be listened to and, where appropriate, acted upon in an engaging, inclusive way, empowering your employees to make decisions over their work and working practices.